Camping...where you spend a lot of money to live like a homeless person.

 - Cooking Lake-Blackfoot Provincial Recreation Area - Three group tenting sites available for educational youth groups only.

 - Elk Island National Park – Astotin Lake Campground - Elk Island is about ½ hour from Sherwood Park or Fort Saskatchewan.
 Camp among the bison!
 64 unserviced sites, with free firewood, washrooms with hot showers and flush toilets.
 Group camping, teepee camping and oTentiks are all available.
 There is a nearby playground, golf course, lots of great trails, a lake (not suitable for swimming) and lots of exploring to do in the park.
-The lake features beautiful sunsets and is popular for canoeing and kayaking. *Note that it is a National Park, so there are liquor bans every long weekend.
+The lake features beautiful sunsets and is popular for canoeing and kayaking.

 - Strathcona County Wilderness Centre - Walk-in camping only, for individuals and groups, some sites with bunk houses.
 The lodge itself is also available for rental with 41 beds in dorm-type accommodation.
-The area is popular for its interpretive trails, cross country skiing and the recent addition of Disc Golf.
+The area is popular for its interpretive trails, cross country skiing and the recent addition of disc golf.